ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage I ActivFORMS: Design and Verify Feedback Loop Model

-The engineer who specified the MAPE model templates for ActivFORMSi has to define the rules that need to be respected when instantiating the templates for a concrete adaptation problem.
-These rules need to cover the obligations and constraints that need to be respected when instantiating the template models.
-For the templates shown in Fig.\,\ref{MAPE_templates} the rules are defines as follows:
+To instantiate the MAPE model templates, ActivFORMS-ta defines a set of rules that need to be respected when instantiating the templates for a concrete adaptation problem.
+These rules cover the obligations and constraints for instantiating the template models.
+For the templates shown in Fig.\,\ref{MAPE_templates} the rules are defined as follows:

-\begin{enumerate} \item Abstractly defined elements of model templates marked with square brackets need to be implemented for the problem domain at hand; the names of these elements cannot be changed. \item Abstractly defined elements of model templates marked with triangle brackets need to be implemented for the problem domain at hand; these elements can be given domain-specific names. \item The names of abstractly defined elements of property templates marked with triangle brackets need to correspond with the domain-specific names used in the models. \item Elements of model templates that are marked as $\mathit{name\_I}$ represent a facultative model construct; the designer can instantiate as many instances of these elements as required for the domain at hand. \item The names of the elements of property templates that are marked as $\mathit{name\_I}$ need to correspond with the domain-specific names used in the models. \end{enumerate}
+\begin{enumerate} \item Abstractly defined elements of model templates marked with square brackets need to be implemented for the problem domain at hand; the names of these elements cannot be changed. \item Abstractly defined elements of model templates marked with triangle brackets need to be implemented for the problem at hand (multiple instances are possible); these elements can be given domain-specific names. \item The names of abstractly defined elements of property templates marked with triangle brackets need to correspond with the domain-specific names used in the models. \item Elements of model templates that are marked as $\mathit{name\_I}$ represent a facultative model construct; these elements can be instantiated as many times as needed for the domain at hand. \item The names of the elements of property templates that are marked as $\mathit{name\_I}$ need to correspond with the domain-specific names used in the models. \end{enumerate}

-Additionally, designers that use the templates to model MAPE models can refine transitions of particular model templates or extend models.
-However, to guarantee the correct behavior of these extensions the designer needs to specify and verify domain-specific properties.
+Additionally, designers can refine transitions of particular model templates or extend models.
+To guarantee the correct behavior of these extensions the designer needs to specify and verify domain-specific properties.
 The designer can also remove parts of the model templates; the related template properties will then not apply.